shaquillekiragu/nc-news-backend/README.md

 ## Description

-This project is the backend of a reddit-inspired newspage application, providing the data that the frontend of a completed fullstack application would request from it.
-As my first ever complete backend server project, I hope to use this as a demonstration of all my learning up to this point, as well as as a display of my current capabilities and foundation for my learning journey in backend development.
+This project is the backend of a Reddit-inspired newspage application, providing the data that the frontend of a completed full-stack application would request from it.
+As my first ever complete backend server project, I aim to use this as a demonstration of all my learning up to this point, as well as a display of my current capabilities and foundation for my learning journey in backend development.

 ## Hosted Backend Server